Yingzhen-ietf/BGP-QUIC/BoQ.md

 ### Establish BGP/QUIC Control Channel

-After BGP over QUIC session establishment, the BGP over QUIC speakers will create their control channels.
+After BGP over QUIC session establishment, the BGP over QUIC speakers will create their control channel.
 The control channel is a bidirectional QUIC stream.
 It is created by sending a BGP OPEN message.
 BGP OPEN messages carry parameters such as the Autonomous System number, BGP Identifier (router-id), Hold Time, and Capabilities.
 These parameters are used by a BGP speaker to decide whether a BGP session is permitted to be established.

 The capabilities carried in this OPEN message for the control channel are the BGP over QUIC connection specific parameters; i.e. those that apply to the entire connection.
 An example of this is the BGP Role Capability <xref target="https://www.rfc-editor.org/rfc/rfc9234.html"/>.